acoustic-content-samples/wch-site-application/README.md

 6. [Resources](#resources)

 ## Updates
+At the end of February we have updated the Oslo starter site with the following features:
+- upgrade to Angular 5.2
+- leveraging ng build versus separate webpack
+- bug fixes and performance improvements

 At the beginning of February we have updated the Oslo starter site with the following features:
 - added inline editing for links
 - bug fixes and performance improvements